 Spring rolls have a thin flour wrapper and are not usually fried.
 You will find them most likely fried, but there are places, like Pho95, where you can find them boiled.
 In American cuisine, Spring rolls are filled with julienned vegetables like carrots and bamboo and can have bits of minced meat or be solely vegetarian.
 They are truer to Chinese cuisine and are smaller in size.

 Egg rolls have a thicker wrapper, are typically deep-fried, and are much larger in size.
-They are usually filled with meat (commonly pork), cabbage, bean shoots, and may or may not actually contain egg in the filling (however, egg is used in the dough or has an egg wash before frying, and this is how they got their name).
+They are usually filled with meat (commonly pork), cabbage, and bean shoots, and may or may not actually contain egg in the filling (however, egg is used in the dough or has an egg wash before frying, and this is how they got their name).
 They are Americanized rolls and are not a traditional food in China.

 By Leslie Radford